remarcmij/promise-demo/README.md

    1. `Promise.all()` calls `.then()` on each promise of the array behind the scenes.
 Each call to `.then()` creates a new promise resulting in promises #5-8.
 Since these additional promises remain unconsumed there are no associated microtasks.

-2. Consume an array of deferred rejected promises.
+2. Consume an array of delayed rejected promises.

 ```text
 <<< main starting >>>